chculton/TeamBattlePony/README.md

 On the 6th level, the player fights a boss and, either winning or loseing, reappears in the Tavern, able to quit by exiting the tavern, or start again by drinking a beer.

 ## MAIN TASKS - TO BE ASSIGNED
--Level generation
+-Level generation - Lewis

--Enemy characters/AI
+-Enemy characters/AI - Hans

--Player character/controls
+-Player character/controls - Varun

--Gameplay/UI
+-Gameplay/UI - Zsombi